yassir-el/alx-system_engineering-devops/0x19-postmortem/README.md

-### Summary of the Problem
+### Issue Summary

-**Duration of Outage**: From 18th August 2024 14:30 UTC to 16:00 UTC, it lasted for 1 hour and 30 minutes.
+**Duration of Outage**: From 18th August 2024 10:00 UTC to 8:00 UTC, it lasted for 1 hour and 30 minutes.

-**Impact**: Web app unavailable.
-All users were impacted by the service disruption.
-All GET requests resulted in a 500 Internal Server Error at the server.
+**Impact**: Users were unable to add, delete or read posts.
+Almost 95% of users impacted by the service disruption.
+All GET POST DELETE requests resulted in a 500 Internal Server Error at the server.

+**Root Cause**: The database outage caused a complete downtime in the Posts service.

 ### Timeline